CrunchyData/postgres-operator/internal/patroni/config.md

 Given the above, we provide to the user two ways to configure Patroni and thus
 PostgreSQL: YAML files and DCS.

-Configuration that applies to the whole cluster will be in a ConfigMap that we validate and copy into DCS.
+Configuration that applies to the whole cluster is in PostgresCluster.Spec and we copy it into DCS.
 This allows us to add rules to `pg_hba` and `pg_ident` for replication and other service accounts.
 These settings are automatically applied by Patroni.